 16. If I decide to apply, how long will I have to wait before my first placement?

 The length of the assessment process is usually 4-6 months.
-Once you are approved as a foster carer, your placements can begin immediately.
+Once you are approved as a foster parent, your placements can begin immediately.

 17. How do I find out more?

-For more information about becoming a foster carer with Key Assets, contact your local office today.
+For more information about becoming a foster parent with Key Assets, contact your local office today.